-The more I expect to be provided for, the more my experience confirms it, and I now expect God to work in my physical world.
+The more I expect to be provided for, the more my experience confirms that my expectation is appropriate.

-At the same time, I also allow room for divine guidance.
-I set my intention and let it go.
+I also allow room for divine guidance.
+My aim is to set my vision for a positive change in my world, and let it go with an attitude of

 I plan to say more about forms of prayer you can use to see physical changes in your world in a section entitled